it-innovation/EXPERImonitor/doc/manual_source/mainContent/More_advanced_ECC_clients.rst

 This scenario is the most common for client writers and is a typical case for mobile devices operating on a public network, such as an Android application running on a mobile phone.
 In this case, there are two possible options:

   1. Store and re-use your existing metric model when you re-connect to an experiment.
-When your client re-connects with the ECC, it will be asked to send its metric model - it can simply re-send the model it used before.
+When your client re-connects with the ECC, it will be asked to send its metric model - it can simply re-send the model it used before (this is simple if the model is still held in memory).
 Currently there is no direct support for reading/writing the metric model from/to disk, however this can be achieved relatively simply using one of the following methods:

 		1.1 Java: the metric model is serializable or can be 'JSONized' (using the GSON library, for example)